crate/cratedb-guide/docs/integrate/statsd/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Use StatsD with CrateDB
+:::{grid-item-card} Use StatsD with CrateDB
-:link: statsd-tutorial
+:link: statsd-usage
 :link-type: ref
 How to configure StatsD and Telegraf to submit statistics to CrateDB.
 :::